-The Commission may delegate the functions, powers and duties of any Commission member, including the power to serve as a signing Officer to other Commission members or Officers.
+The functions, powers and duties of the Chair or Vice-Chair, including the power to serve as a signing officer may be delegated, in writing, to other members of the Commission.

 Application of the Funds of the Commission

 All fees collected by the Commission shall be deposited to the Commission's bank account maintained in a bank within the Province of Nova Scotia.